RhinoDevel/cbmtapepi/README.md

 TODO: Add examples using scripts and push button!

+If you want to use Microsoft Windows OS instead of some Linux OS (or some other Unix derivative), you may want to give [TeraTerm](https://ttssh2.osdn.jp/) a try (it has YMODEM send and receive features).

 ## Supported Commodore machines

 - CBM / PET computers (tested with 3032)